Hong Kong to vaccinate 3-year-olds amid new COVID-19 surge | Health

 Hong Kong to vaccinate 3-year-olds amid new COVID-19 surge

-Hong Kong plans to offer COVID-19 vaccines to children as young as 3 as infections rage through the semi-autonomous Chinese city.The announcement Monday came as the government reported 1,347 new cases, all but two of them locally acquired.
-Hong Kong has fully vaccinated 73 per cent of its eligible population, not including children.
+Hong Kong plans to offer COVID-19 vaccines to children as young as 3 as infections rage through the semi-autonomous Chinese city.The announcement late Sunday came ahead of another surge in cases.

 Hong Kong plans to offer COVID-19 vaccines to children as young as 3 as infections rage through the semi-autonomous Chinese city.

-Only vaccinated people will be permitted in shopping malls and supermarkets, while places of worship, hair salons and other businesses have been ordered to close.

-Immunisations using Chinese Sinopharm vaccine for children aged 3 and up will start being administered on Tuesday.
-Hong Kong has fully vaccinated 73 per cent of its eligible population, not including children.
+Immunisations using Chinese maker Sinovac's vaccine for children aged 3 and above will start being administered on Tuesday.
+Previously, the age limit was 5 years old.
+Hong Kong has fully vaccinated 73% of its eligible population, not including children.
 With a population of about 7.5 million, Hong Kong currently has more than 7,000 people being treated for COVID-19 or awaiting admission to hospitals.
-Hong Kong has adopted mainland China's "zero tolerance'' approach to dealing with the pandemic that requires quarantines, mask mandates, case tracing and lockdowns of buildings, neighborhoods and entire cities, even when only a few cases are detected.
-Beijing officials and Chinese state media say adopting a "living with the virus" policy as some countries have done would overwhelm Hong Kong's medical system.
-The city has as recorded a total of 22,980 COVID-19 cases and 219 deaths from the virus.
+Hong Kong has adopted mainland China's “zero tolerance'' approach to dealing with the pandemic that requires quarantines, mask mandates, case tracing and lockdowns of buildings, neighborhoods and entire cities, even when only a few cases are detected.
+Beijing officials and Chinese state media say adopting a “living with the virus” policy as some countries have done would overwhelm Hong Kong's medical system.
+The city has as recorded more than 25,000 COVID-19 cases and about 220 deaths from the virus.

 ALSO READ